29 July 2014. DeWalt Drill Fix.

 to the Red and Yellow tabs there was no power.
 Thus I knew the

 charger was not functional.
-I didn't see any obvious
+I did not see any obvious

 problems and needed a solution.